Disability and mobility benefits

 Personal independence payment

-- standard rate – if you have a limited ability to carry out daily living activities
+- standard rate – if you have a limited ability to carry out daily living activities safely

 - enhanced rate – if you have severely limited mobility (as above).

-Making a claim consists of two stages: the basic claim and the claimant questionnaire.
-The basic claim is made by telephone, or in writing by completing a PIP1 form (see Personal independence payments in ‘Other resources’).
-This is to establish the claim, and to ensure that you are eligible to apply.
+Making a claim consists of two stages: the initial claim and the claimant questionnaire.
+The initial claim is made by telephone, or in writing by completing a PIP1 form (see ‘Personal independence payments (PIP) (New claims only)’ in ‘Other resources’).
+This is to establish the claim and ensure that you are eligible to apply.

 Personal independence payment (PIP) has replaced Disability living allowance for all new claims after June 2013.
-Find out the current rates and thresholds for Personal independence payments.